 The first step in this process is to revamp her website.
 Your website is a direct reflection of you, the business and the way you want to be presented in the marketplace.

 Once your website is created you can earn SEO benefits, attract people into your site, link to it from various community groups, and share your message concisely.
 The look of your site affects your brand, your advertising and even your business cards.

-So, here are five steps to create your website.
+So, here are five steps to create your perfect business website.

 Step 1 – Research Your Competition

 Look at your competitors.
 See what you love and don’t about their sites.
 What are they communicating, and where can you improve?
 Look for the trends that are coming up in the messaging of your competitors’ sites.
 Where do your offerings overlap, and where is there a place for a unique offer to the market?